Is the University Colonial?: Critical Conversations on Its Past, Present & Future

 12:00 p.m.
 EST (UConn) / 5:00 p.m.
 GMT (Nottingham)

 Click to Register

 This virtual event is free and open to the public.

-This final session will consider the future with experts debating the possible role of a university in cultivating inequalities.
+This final session will consider the future with experts debating the role universities have played in cultivating inequalities and future opportunities to contribute meaningfully to an anti-racist and anti-colonial agenda.
 The panelists will each have 10 minutes to provide remarks, followed by 45 minute Q&A discussion.
-Additional information about speakers is forthcoming.

 In preparation for the discussion, we invite attendees to review the videos, articles, podcasts, books, and websites listed under the Resources tab.